ML-AILab/AsyDisNet/README.md

 Examples of different lesion types on mammograms: (a) calcification, (b) architectural distortion (AD), (c) asymmetry (AS), (d) mass.

 ![Examples of different lesion types on mammograms](figures/lesion_example.png)

+Sample mammograms for each lesion have uploaded in [samples](https://github.com/ML-AILab/AsyDisNet/tree/main/samples)